glouppe/info8010-deep-learning/lecture6.md

 class: middle

-For models pre-trained on ImageNet, transferred/fine-tuned networks usually work even when the input images for the new task are not photographs of objects or animals, such as biomedical images, satellite images or paintings.
+For models pre-trained on ImageNet, transferred/fine-tuned networks usually work even when the input images are from a different domain (e.g., biomedical images, satellite images or paintings).

 .center.width-75[![](figures/lec6/fine-tuning-results.png)]